Vctorqui/dragon_ball_manager/README.md

 ## Usage / Examples

-Page Routes
+Next.js: Page Routes

-- Use pages routes because it is ideal for small to medium applications where simplicity and convention over configuration are preferable.
+- Next.js allows you to organize paths in a clear and predictable way using the Pages Router system.
+Each file in the pages folder is automatically converted into an accessible route, making navigation and route management easy.
+The use of pages routing is ideal for small to medium-sized applications where simplicity and convention are preferable to configuration.
 Normally in a more robust application it is advisable to use App Routes.
+  Also it has simple navigation with useRouter allows you to perform programmatic navigation within your Next.js application.
+This means that you can redirect users to different pages in response to events, such as after a form submission.

 ```javascript
 /pages